-Whichever you decide, I’d highly recommend a stop at Le Bleu’s Landing at 202 Henning Drive, Sulphur.
+Whichever you decide as part of your New Orleans fly drive, I’d highly recommend a stop at Le Bleu’s Landing at 202 Henning Drive, Sulphur.
 It’s a family-owned Cajun restaurant with a gift shop and comedy life-size alligator but despite all that seems highly authentic.
 Workers in plaid shirts fill the hall at lunch time, chomping down on the Cajun specialty of Boudin, a rice sausage make with ground pork, liver, parsley, onions, salt, black and red pepper and secret inputs from cooks.

 In the butchers next door, you can watch boudin being made.
 In the main hall, you can eat it ;-)

 You can also order up the mythical fried green tomatoes (at the Whistle Stop Cafe.)
 Yay!